sifrr/sifrr-elements/elements/sifrr-tab-container/README.md

   num: 1, // number of tabs in view at once
   animation: 'ease', // type of animation for tabs changing
   animationTime: 300, // time in ms for animation
-  scrollBreakpoint: 0.3 // breakpoint for scroll, when tab should be changed }
+  scrollBreakpoint: 0.3, // breakpoint for scroll, when tab should be changed
+  loop: false // loop on next/prev/active or not
+}
 ```